redbubble/rb-scala-utils/README.md

 # Redbubble Scala Utilities

 Miscellaneous utilities (common code) for building Scala-based services, using Finch.
-This code was extracted out of the services template used in production at Redbubble for building fast, stateless services in Scala.
+This code was extracted out of the services template used in production at Redbubble for building fast, stateless services in Scala, including the API that powers our [iOS app](https://itunes.apple.com/au/app/redbubble/id1145737091?mt=8).

 If you like this, you might like other open source code from Redbubble (which make use of this project):